hany606/hany606.github.io/index.md

     ([code](https://github.com/hany606/tensegrity-vertical-stability), [paper](https://arxiv.org/abs/2004.02641))

-    <u>Participated in developing and conducting the RL experiments and developing the simulation and training scripts</u>
+    <u>Participated in developing the simulation environment and the RL experiments</u>

 <!-- 3. **Analysis of algorithms for controlling the length of crawling robot modules**